Les Fêtes Chinoises: Plot summary

 J. des Boulmiers, an eyewitness to a performance of Les Fêtes Chinoises wrote:[...] a public square decorated for a festival with, in the background, an amphitheatre on which are seated sixteen Chinese [and] thirty-two are seen on the gradins (stepped tiers) going through a pantomime.
 As the first group descends, sixteen further Chinese, both mandarins and slaves, come out of their habitations [...].
 All these form eight rows of dancers who, rising and dipping in succession, imitate fairly well the billows of a stormy sea.
 All the Chinese, having descended, begin a character march.
 There are a mandarin, borne in a rich palanquin by six white slaves, whilst two negros draw a chariot on which a young Chinese woman is seated.
 They are preceded and followed by a host of Chinese playing various musical instruments [...].
 This march concluded, the ballet begins and leaves nothing to be desired either in the diversity or in the neatness of the figures.
 It ends in a contredanse of thirty-two persons whose movements trace a prodigious number of new and perfectly designed attitudes, which form and dissolve with the greatest of ease.
 At the end [...] the Chinese return to their place on the amphitheatre, which is transformed into a china cabinet.
 Thirty-two vases, which rise up, conceal [...] the thirty-two Chinese one saw before.Lynham 1950 Considering that most performances (theatrical and ballet) before this took place in either the royal courts or in inn yards, taverns, or pubs, having that many people on the stage at one time was unheard of.
 However, Lincoln Kirstein adds that it "consisted of dance pictures with little plot, incorporating elements of the real and ideal, including the exotic China of travelers and explorers and the fantastic Cathay of Rococo chinoiserie designers."
 Furthermore, the costumes were "untraditional"—they were based on Roman armor and had Chinese embellishments on them.

 Paris production, 1754

-They were worked up into full-scale cartoons by Jean-Joseph Dumons, and woven nine times, first in 1743 and last in 1775, when their rococo pastorale galante would have begun to seem a bit stale.
+Designs for the decor were worked up into full-scale cartoons by Jean-Joseph Dumons, and woven nine times, first in 1743 and last in 1775, when their rococo pastorale galante would have begun to seem a bit stale.